jlaiii/The-King-s-Hand-TKH-BOT-/README.md

 # The King's Hand TKH BOT

 This is a simple bot designed to automate gameplay in a specific mobile game on a computer.
 It works by using image recognition to identify the current game state and performing actions like clicks to progress through battles.
+This bot is specifically designed to work with **Google Play Games PC**.

 ## Important Prerequisites

 * **Ensure the Game is Running**: The game must be open and in focus on your screen for the bot to work correctly.
 * **Install Python**: You need to have Python installed on your system.
 You can download it from the official Python website: https://www.python.org/downloads/
+* **Google Play Games PC**: The bot's image recognition and automation logic are tailored to the interface of the game when it's running on Google Play Games PC.

 ## How to Set Up and Run

 1.  **Download the Files**:
-    * `bot.py`
+    * `TKH.py`
     * `battle_button.png`
     * `ok.png`
     * `2v2end.png`